seungwoochoe/dictionanki/README.md

 - This makes word-definition sets ready to be imported into Anki.
 Just save created text and import it.
 - There are several options that you can choose from.
 Check out the options in main.js.
 - You can prune extra information like *ORIGIN* of the word and more specific definitions that are starting with "•".
-- You can italicize and change font color of labels (*[with object], archaic, mainly British, North American, Biology*, ect.) and example sentences.
+- You can italicize and change font color of labels (e.g. *[with object], archaic, mainly British, North American, Biology*, ect.) and example sentences.
 - You can replace words from the example sentences with underscores (______).